tampubolon/elk/README.md

 ### A2.
 Python Script
 `log-parser-tools/parser.py`, this Python script parses a `.log` file and converts it into a `.json` file formatted for **Elasticsearch bulk ingestion**.

+#### We already have Golang CLI, Why also Python?
+I already have a Golang CLI for log processing, but I created this Python parser because it’s simpler and faster to write for this kind of task.
+I’m more comfortable with Python than Golang, and for parsing and transforming logs into JSON, Python is more than sufficient.For small, one-off tasks like this, Python is often more efficient while still producing clean, maintainable code.

 ---

 #### Features